About Scenes

 Scene detail

-The Scene Detail section of a scene report displays the same information shown in the Review step of the Scene composer and counts for screen displays and dismissals.
-Click the arrows to page through the previews of each screen.
+The Scene Detail section of a Scene report displays the same information shown in the Review step of the Scene composer and counts for screen displays and dismissals.
+Select the arrows to page through the previews of each screen.

 If you are currently running an A/B test, you will see performance metrics for each variant.
-For more information, see: Select the winning message.
+For more information, see Select the winning message in Scene A/B Tests.

-If you included questions or an NPS survey in your A/B test, responses are includes in the aggregate report in Reports » Surveys.
-You can click the link in Scene Details to go to that report.
+If you included questions or an NPS survey in your A/B test, responses are includes in the Surveys aggregate report.
+Select the link in Scene Detail to go to that report.

 Events

-The Events section of a scene report displays a list of events directly and indirectly attributed to the scene.
-Click Download CSV to export the data.
+The Events section of a Scene report displays a list of events directly and indirectly attributed to the Scene.
+Select Download CSV to export the data.

 - Event Name — Human-readable name assigned to a particular custom event.